podio/podio-android/store/index.md

 Would you pass on a null-pointer `Context` or an empty store name, then the disk store will not be initialized and you'd have a really fast in-memory cache only.
 The way to operate the store wouldn't change by this, though.

 ## Store objects
 When you're adding an object to the local store you just pass it to the infrastructure along with a key.
-The object will be added to the cache as well as written to the filesystem in your internal memory.
+The object will be added to the cache as well as written to the file system in your internal memory.
 Any previous objects with the same key will be overwritten silently.

 The key can be any object, but the local store implementation will call the `toString()` method on it prior to persisting it to disk, so you need to make sure your keys don't change over time.